IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The question of the origin of the matter in the universe is no longer thought to be beyond the range of science — everything can be created from nothing…it is fair to say that the universe is the ultimate free lunch.”

 ― <a href="https://en.wikipedia.org/wiki/Alan_Guth" target="_blank">Alan Guth</a>

+>“Skepticism, while logically impeccable, is psychologically impossible, and there is an element of frivolous insincerity in any philosophy which pretends to accept it.”

 >“If there were a God, I think it very unlikely that he would have such an uneasy vanity as to be offended by those who doubt his existence.”